anonymous6291/encryptor/console/windows/README.md

 # Encryptor-Console
 Encrypt or decrypt files with Encryptor-Console.
 Encryptor-Console is a terminal-based program.
 Encryptor-Console accepts a single file or folder as input and performs operations recursively and concurrently.
-It also hides your file's name (not folder's name) for better confidentiality.
+Additionally, it hides file names (not folder names) for better confidentiality.
 Encryption or decryption of drives is currently not supported.
 It also supports command-line usage.
 Use "Encryptor-Console --help" for viewing help page.
 # Usage